lsst-sqre/sqr-072/index.rst

 Each release should also be a GitHub release made at the same time.
 The title of the release should also be the version number.

-The body of the release should be the :ref:`changelog` entry for that release if the application maintains a change log.
-If not, it should be a human-readable description of the changes in that release, generally as a bullet list.
-Omit routine updates to the package dependencies and similar housekeeping that doesn't result in user-visible changes to application behavior.
+To create the text of the release description, tell GitHub to generate the release notes.
+If the package doesn't have a :ref:`changelog` file, that's all you need to do, although I will sometimes add a brief description of the purpose of the release above the list of merged PRs.

-If you follow the formatting conventions documented in :ref:`changelog`, you can cut and paste the change log entry into the text box for the release description in the GitHub web interface.
+If the package does have a :ref:`changelog` file using the documented formatting conventions, cut and paste the change log entry above the auto-generated PR summary and add one additional ``#`` to the heading for GitHub-generated release summary so that the headling levels match.